NadiaMoustafa/Bosta-Senior-Data-Scientist-Assessment/README.md

 note when appears to you the image you must close it after review it to show another one

+What's the file name and what does it contain?

+conversation_analysis.csv: All conversations + cluster + handoff to see the complete result.

+conversation_clusters.json: Summary of clustering in JSON for automation.

+conversation_analysis_with_sentiment.csv: Same as above + sentiment + urgency for the bonus.

 Assumptions made in Task 1:
 1. All deliveries are within Nasr City, Cairo
 2. Missing coordinates (16-10) are estimated using historical matching